 The SCaN Testbed, or Space Communications and Navigation Testbed, is set to be tested on the International Space Station later this year.
-During its five year life in orbit, the SCaN Testbed will provide an experimental laboratory to demonstrate many new capabilities, including new communications, networking and navigation techniques that utilize Software Defined Radio technology.
+During its five-year life in orbit, the SCaN Testbed will provide an experimental laboratory to demonstrate many new capabilities, including new communications, networking, and navigation techniques that utilize Software Defined Radio technology.

 New and improved ways for future space travelers to communicate will be tested on the International Space Station after a launch later this year from Japan.
 The SCaN Testbed, or Space Communications and Navigation Testbed, was designed and built at NASA’s Glenn Research Center over the last three years.

-The SCaN Testbed will provide an orbiting laboratory on space station for the development of Software Defined Radio (SDR) technology.
+The SCaN Testbed will provide an orbiting laboratory on the space station for the development of Software Defined Radio (SDR) technology.
 These systems will allow researchers to conduct a suite of experiments over the next several years, enabling the advancement of a new generation of space communications.

-The testbed will be the first space hardware to provide an experimental laboratory to demonstrate many new capabilities, including new communications, networking and navigation techniques that utilize Software Defined Radio technology.
+The testbed will be the first space hardware to provide an experimental laboratory to demonstrate many new capabilities, including new communications, networking, and navigation techniques that utilize Software Defined Radio technology.
 The SCaN Testbed includes three such radio devices, each with different capabilities.
-These devices will be used by researchers to advance this technology over the Testbed’s five year planned life in orbit.
+These devices will be used by researchers to advance this technology over the Testbed’s five-year planned life in orbit.

 “A Software Defined Radio is purposely reconfigured during its lifetime, which makes it unique,” says Diane Cifani Malarik, project manager for the SCaN Testbed.
 This is made possible by software changes that are sent to the device, allowing scientists to use it for a multitude of functions, some of which might not be known before launch.
 Traditional radio devices cannot be upgraded after launch.